 If you’re looking for reference images only, you can never see the whole figure.

 Sometimes this might be a problem.
 By not seeing the body in 3D, you will have a harder time understanding the perspective, foreshortening, shading, and much more.

 Even if you’re using reference images to help you (as you should!) you can always have a mannequin at your side as an extra tool.

 You look up your reference, you start drawing what you see, is there some doubt on how to draw this arm?
 How does it behave when it moves that way?

 That’s when you look for your mannequin and study and clear up your doubts.

 Another great advantage is that you’re not as dependable of what you can find.

-If the Internet can’t provide what you want, you can make it yourself!
+If the Internet can’t provide what you want with sitting pose references, for example, you can make it yourself!

-So whenever you’re in doubt about how do shadows behave depending on this or that light source, you can easily check it and then paint it on your drawing.
+So whenever you’re in doubt about how do shadows behave depending on this or that light source, you can quickly check it and then paint it on your drawing.

 And if you’re looking for some drawing tips, check out my 7 Best Anatomy Drawing Tips For Beginner Artists article here!